Also read: Promising New Treatments for Myelomalacia and Spinal Cord Injury

-Early diagnoses is very important to start treatment as soon as possible.
-The disease may not be curable, but proper pain management can surely make a difference.
+Early diagnoses is very important for effective treatment.
+The disease may not be curable, but proper pain management can make a difference.

 The first line of defense against myelomalacia is prevention.
 Most clinicians agree that repeated blows to the spinal column could trigger bleeding.
-Thisis why doctors insist on athletes wearing protective gear during matches.
+This is why doctors insist on athletes wearing protective gear during matches.

 Understood as a softening or, more precisely, a weakening of spinal cord segments, myelomalacia is a degenerative neurological condition.

-As the condition progresses, muscular atrophy would ensue, followed closely by intercostal and/ordiaphragmatic paralysis.
+As the condition progresses, muscular atrophy would ensue, followed closely by intercostal and/or diaphragmatic paralysis.
 Clinical observations have revealed that myelomalacia ultimately reaches the brain, creating additional neurological deficits.

-Death occurs when the damage reaches the phrenic nerves and the motor nuclei, which are locatedin the area between the third and fifth cervical vertebrae.
+Death occurs when the damage reaches the phrenic nerves and the motor nuclei, which are located in the area between the third and fifth cervical vertebrae.
 Myelomalacia is often called an ascending syndrome since it can reach other upper-body regions.
 Most patients die due to respiratory paralysis.